 #4 REFINE LANDING PAGES

 It might seem redundant to revisit landing pages as a new step when it was just depicted.
 But it bears emphasis since there is considerable labor involved here and it can be overlooked by a busy professional.
 Refining landing pages and all that implies is where the biggest performance gains will be made.
 One goes back and forth between keywords, ads (as well as traffic sources) and landing pages.
 This is not a set-and-forget activity.
 It’s an ongoing process.
-And once you’ve optimized your landing pages to a point of productive maturity (which means further testing only yields marginal or no further performance boost), you need to develop new campaigns.
+And once you’ve optimized your landing pages to a point of productive maturity (which means further testing only yields marginal or no further performance boost), you need to further develop new campaigns.
 A given set of ads and landing pages has a life cycle.
 How long it will be productive may be unknown in the beginning, but at some point, whether that’s days, weeks, months or even a few years, the winning combination of yesterday will need to be retired for the winning combination of tomorrow.

 #5 ITERATE PPC AND LANDING PAGE REFINEMENT